 SGA is the student representative governing body of the College.
 It meets each week for discussion of campus activities, problems, and necessary improvements.
 Members are elected to the association from the student body.
 Students are encouraged to participate in both the SGA and the activities it sponsors.

 TAU EPSILON LAMBDA

-Persons who are actively engaged in the field of criminal justice and students pursuing a course of study in the area of administration of justice are eligible for membership.
+Persons who are actively engaged in the field of criminal justice and students who are criminal justice majors are eligible for membership.